 All sergers have knives to cut away extra fabric, but the amount of control you have is often minimal.

 Sergers come with a variety of accessories: screwdrivers for changing needles, tweezers, oil, a cleaning brush, a hex wrench, sometimes a pair of scissors.

 However, while most of these things are nice to have, it's unlikely you'd find anything in the accessory realm that would “make or break” your serger choice.

 How much should you expect to pay for a serger?
 It's difficult to find a capable all-rounder for under $150, though prices do fluctuate, and there are often sales or promotions you can take advantage of.

 Professional sergers can easily cost ten times that amount, though it's our opinion that most home users can get the machine they need for less than $400.

 Many sergers come from companies you already recognize as makers of sewing machines or other home electronics.
-Brother and SINGER are two popular names in the industry.
 Others may not be so well known, but take a glance at these machines, and they look remarkably similar.